 they're always busy fighting fires.

-We looked at adding virtualization, which would provide a
+We looked at adding virtualization, which would provide a software layer in

 between the application and the hardware, such that if some hardware

 failed, the application itself could be migrated to a different piece of

 hardware.
 So, adding redundant hardware, you could migrate the virtual